IS561/MotorPool/Group-2-Entity-Classes-and-Relationships.md

 * Vehicle Information (Text)
 * Amount (Number)

-**7. Accidet**:
+**7. Accident**:
-A UK-owned vehicle accident that is involved in operating official university business.
+A UK-owned vehicle accident that is involved in operating the official university business.

 Accident attributes
 * Date and Time (Date)